 We’re in the process of building the Mozilla Developer Network to be a useful resource for web design developers working on the various Mozilla-based software projects and the open web in general.
+We have been following the SEO best practices laid out by Seo Advantage.
 For hosting the project, we will be utilizing Hostingsonar and this Bluehost deal.
-And for design, we’ll be starting with a font like this textured Rustic script one, atleast while drafting.
 Obviously, we can’t do this on our own, but with an IT support company in London like Mustard IT on our team, we were quick to get the ball rolling.
 It’s a big, far-reaching project so, as Jay Patel noted last week, it’s important that we establish a strong brand identity for the MDN.

 The first step is to create a logo that will represent the MDN to developers around the world (and also look great on a t-shirt, of course.
 To do this, we’ve once again turned to the talented folks at Studio Number One and Webcreationuk, who last worked with us on the logo for the Mozilla Creative Collective.
 And, as usual, we want this process to be as open and participatory as possible…in other words, we need your help!